flavioneri/hori_8way_gate/README.md

 # Hori Fighting Stick MINI 4 for PS4 8 way gate

-This project is a homebrew hardware designed to replace the original Hori 4 way gate for a 8 way gate.
+This project is a homebrew hardware designed with [ThinkerCAD](https://www.tinkercad.com) and [Inkscape](https://inkscape.org/) to replace the original Hori 4 way gate for a 8 way gate.

+This should be printed by a 3d printer and I'll support both **STL** and **OBJ** formats.

 I tested this with my own stick and it seems that worked well.

 **Use this project at your own risk!**